midnightroachmedia/FATX360/README.md

 # FATX360

 FATX360 is a Python application with a graphical user interface (GUI) that allows users to easily rename files and folders to be compatible with the FATX file system.
-This tool is particularly useful for users working with Xbox systems or other platforms that use the FATX file system.
+This tool is particularly useful for users working with Xbox 360 systems or other platforms that use the FATX file system.

 ## Features

 - Select a directory to rename files and folders
 - Choose specific files or folders for renaming
 - "Select All" functionality for easy batch selection
-- Option to rename folders only without affecting their contents
+- Option to rename top-level folders only
-- Rename items to be FATX compatible (42 character limit, restricted character set)
+- Option to rename subfolders with customizable depth
+- Option to rename files
 - Copy renamed items to a new directory, preserving the original files
 - Progress bar to track the renaming process
+- Cancel operation functionality
 - Error handling for various scenarios

 ## Installation